 Despite sometimes being lamented by employees, professional development remains an important and integral part of successful organizations, and rightly so.
 Most companies offer some form of PD via monetary support for conferences, external workshops, retreats, and summits, while larger ones tend to hire learning and development specialists to provide internal training and oversee outside opportunities.
 Still, some of the largest devote entire branches to professional development programming, like AT&T University, Deloitte University, and other leading large-scale companies.

 In working with businesses like Nissan, DCI-Artform, Deloitte, as well as various universities, I’ve come to know some of the leaders in these kinds of programs.
 All whom I’ve met are well-versed in learning theories and share a sincere passion for providing meaningful programs that lead to sustainable and long-term improvements for both employees and their companies.
-One such person, Bob Tweedie, Director of Leadership & Learning at Revantage Corporate Services, A Blackstone Company, has devoted much time and energy to researching ways that leaders can positively influence the effectiveness of training and development programs.
+One such person, Bob Tweedie, VP, Leadership & Learning at Revantage, a Blackstone Portfolio Company has devoted much time and energy to researching ways that leaders can positively influence the effectiveness of training and development programs.
 “Learning professionals face increasing pressure from business leaders to maximize the effectiveness of their programs and enhance employee performance,” Tweedie says.

 At the same time, he points out, studies show that “as little as ten percent of training expenditure results in effective behavioral changes on the job.”
 We can’t put the entirety of that weight on learning professionals, though.
 Some of the burden for moving that needle must be accepted by leaders themselves, and Tweedie’s research points to specific pre-training processes that can aid in doing just that.
 We will examine those ideas more toward the end, but what about the training itself?
 What role should leaders take when it comes to the content and teaching methodology associated with professional development training?